Almazzy/Car-Rental-Management-System/README.md

-# Car Rental Menagment System
+# Car Rental Management System
 > An application that makes everyday work easier for car rental workers.

 ## Table of contents